 The Type of Seller Contribution a Short Sale Bank Might Accept

 In the best of all worlds, the bank would like the seller to repay the entire debt, but banks know that most reasonable sellers will not agree to do a short sale under those circumstances.
-Because a seller may have other options such as a loan modification, foreclosure or a bankruptcy.
-So, banks typically ask for one of 2 things or both:
+Because a seller may have other options such as a loan modification, foreclosure or bankruptcy.
+So, banks typically ask for one of two things or both:

 - Cash.
 Although the bank has the right to ask for the entire difference, most banks realize that sellers don't have that kind of money or they would not be doing a short sale.
 It is not uncommon to see requests that vary from 2 to 10 percent of the shortfall.

 - Unsecured Promissory Note.
 Cash talks but promissory notes are also a solution.
 Generally, prom note requests are higher than cash requests.
-But banks will often agree to non-interest bearing terms and a 3- to 15-year payback of principal.
+But banks will often agree to non-interest bearing terms and a three- to 15-year payback of principal.

 At the time of writing, Elizabeth Weintraub, CalBRE #00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.